BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 From there we can calculate the price from the tick with (1.0001 ** 56.25).
-The main concept here is that we are using the accumulated ticks which creates heavier weights for observations that cover a longer period of time which mitigates Oracle inaccuracy during times of high violatilty.
+The main concept here is that we are using the accumulated ticks which creates heavier weights for observations that cover a longer period of time which mitigates Oracle inaccuracy during times of high volatility.

 <!-- *V3 actually stores the ticks, but this is easier to understand conceptually.
 To
 understand the maths behind how this works, check out [this page in the Uniswap v3 Development Book.](https://uniswapv3book.com/docs/milestone_5/price-oracle/).
-But I am going to use prices for the rest of the explaination. -->
+But I am going to use prices for the rest of the explanation. -->

 ### The Exploit

-In this challenge the exploit is simply that the Time Weighted Average Price (TWAP) of 10 minutes is not long enough to mitigate short term violatility.
+In this challenge the exploit is simply that the Time Weighted Average Price (TWAP) of 10 minutes is not long enough to mitigate short term volatility.
 In the constraints of the solution we are required to steal all funds from the lending pool in less than 115 seconds which is just under 20% of the TWAP period.